rross/temporal-typescript-workshop/README.md

     activities: createActivities(),
 ```

-## Import the workflow in client.ts
+### Import the workflow in client.ts

 Change the import in client.ts to reflect the name of your workflow.
-In this case change
+In this case change line # 6 from

 ```
 import { YOUR_WORKFLOW } from './workflows';